 In my opinion, this generation Camry was one of the very best in design terms, with a smooth, linear and unfussy style that might owe more than a little to Peugeot’s 605 and 406 models.
 There is not a single detail of the design I would change, and Toyota’s 1999 facelift merely altered but did not improve the front and rear ends.
 It stands as a quiet rebuff to the excessively fussy and overwrought fashion that currently prevails in automotive design.
-Continue reading “A Photo for Sunday: Peak Camry”
+Continue reading “A Car for Sunday: 1997 Toyota Camry”

 We round out the waltz with a look back on a detonating landmass.

 Given its situation in the midst of the North Atlantic, perched upon a massive faultline, it’s hardly surprising that Iceland is utterly defined by its landscape.
 The least densely populated country in Europe, it is perhaps best known for its geothermal and seismic activity, much of which falls into the category of visually dramatic but relatively harmless (from a safe distance).
 However, Iceland’s landmass is not to be trifled with.
 In 2010 the Nordic country made the front pages when the Eyjafjallajökull volcano erupted, spewing massive quantities of volcanic ash thousands of miles into the atmosphere.

 Another year, another car of the year contest.
 Try to care.